jadebc/okR/README.md

 4. Add a message and composition score and `Submit Score`.

 ### Trying it out
-If the autograder fails, you may need to test the grading scripts locally.
-1. Run `Rscript ok.R hw01.R;`.
-This will read in the submission `hw01.R` and grade it against `hw01.ok.R` or whatever file is specified in the header of `hw01.R` and output a scores JSON.
-2. Run `python parse_output.py hw01_score.JSON;`.
-This reads in the JSON and pretty prints to the console.

 `hw01.R` is an example of a fully correct assignment; `hw02.R` is an example of a not-so-fully correct assignment.